 “Are those new clubs?”
 Dave asked as I took some practice swings off the first tee.
 He reached into my bag and grabbed an iron.
 “Pro Swing.
 Huh.
 Where’d you get these?
 K-mart?”

 “They’re custom-made, actually.”

 “Really?
 They don’t look custom.
 They look like beginner’s clubs.”
-He took a practice swing, then grimaced and shook his head as if to say yuk.
+He took one out and gave it a swing, then grimaced and shook his head as if to say yuk.
 “If they’re custom, how come they don’t have anyone’s name on them?
 How come it doesn’t even say ‘custom’ anywhere?”

-“Because the guy had a heart attack before he could do that part,” I said, grabbing the club out of his hand.
+“Because the guy had a stroke before he could do that part,” I said, yanking the club out of his hand.

 I had a similar conversation at least a half dozen times that day.
 Kids would ask if my clubs were new, and then upon closer inspection they would recoil in horror, as though I had showed them an infected wound.

 “Pro Swing?
 What brand is that?
 I’ve never heard of it.”

 “It’s my brand, okay?
 My own brand of golf clubs.
 Do you have your own brand?
 No.”

 As the afternoon wore on I grew progressively more defensive and humiliated, two emotions that, for me, mix together to become rage.
 Unable to get out of my own head, my golf game suffered.
 I took an X on most of the holes, and the ones I actually finished were triple-bogeys.
 The low point came on the eighth tee, when two other passing foursomes stopped to watch me hit.
 “Let’s see that pro swing, Danny!” one kid yelled.
 I got in my stance, swung and missed the ball outright.
 The gallery snickered.
 Now fuming, I took another swing and shanked the ball off to the right, where it hit a nearby tree and ricocheted back in their direction.
 I pretended it was intentional.